 - Excluded those who viewed the custom landing page during the past two days

 - Excluded those who viewed the related blog post with UTM parameters during the past two days

 - Targeted those who viewed the custom landing page during the past four days

 - Targeted those who viewed the related blog post with UTM parameters during the past four days

 With this ad, I wanted to do things a little differently.
-I created a carousel that included a special video that highlights what will be covered within the workshop, a UTM-altered link to the landing page and a UTM-altered link to the blog post.
+I created a A carousel allows you to display two or more scrollable images or videos in the same ad, with the ability to link each to a different URL. that included a special video that highlights what will be covered within the workshop, a UTM-altered link to the landing page and a UTM-altered link to the blog post.

 This should give you a clear picture of my strategy, but know that I’ll also have an ad set for days 5-6 to show yet another ad.

 I am still early in this campaign, but this approach tends to work very well.
 Both email and Facebook ad campaigns will drive conversions at rates that are often higher than if used by themselves.